 Hand-picked content for you:

 The fourth Airbus survey into the professional apps market shows that security and data confidentiality as well as reliability remain most important to survey respondents when looking for apps.
-Download the latest report “Professional apps – what do users need right now?”
+Download the latest report “Fingertip access to the latest trends in professional apps”

 8 - How do I get TETRA and a smartphone together in one device?